 Brandon attended the Vanier College Music Program, studying as a jazz vocalist, and also optained a Degree as an Audio Technician from Recording Arts Canada.
 On his path, he’s acquired a taste for many different genres of music and has learned a vital lesson: music is about having fun, no matter how seriously you take it!

 He is currently involved in his own pop/rock band called “The Moon and Back”, and has played at some well known Montreal venues, such as Le National and Club Soda.
 They released their first self-titled album in 2015, for which Brandon wrote most of the music, recorded all guitars, and the majority of the vocals.

 Brandon teaches on Mondays, Tuesdays, Wednesdays, Thursdays and Saturdays.

-Gustavo teaches on Saturdays.
+Hayden teaches on Tuesdays